jarecoo/practice/notes.md

 - If it’s not a hell yes, it’s a no.
 - “Chaos ensues from not having a plan.
 Not because plans are perfect, but because people without plans - like a line of infantry without a strong leader - are much more likely to get overwhelmed and fall apart.”
 The Daily Stoic, p.98
 - “As we examine our past behavior, it’s sad how often we find this to be the case - that we were not acting consciously or deliberately but instead by forces we did not bother to evaluate.”
 The Daily Stoic, p.100
+- “One of the hardest things to do in life is to say ’No.’ To invitations, to requests, to obligations…Even harder is saying no to certain time-consuming emotions: anger, excitement, distraction, obsession, lust. …Run amok, they become a commitment like anything else.
+Do you ever wonder how you can get some of your time back, how you can feel less busy?
+Start by learning the power of ‘No!’ - The Daily Stoic p.11
+- “The more you say no to the things that don’t matter, the more you can say yes to the things that do.
+This will let you live and enjoy your life — the life that you want.” - The Daily Stoic p.11

 ### Cultivate an Internal Locus of Control
 - “‘It isn’t events themselves that disturb people, but only their judgments about them’ - Epictetus, Enchiridon, 5; The samurai swordsman Musashi made a distinction between our ‘perceiving eye’ and our ‘observing eye.’
 The observing eye sees what is.
 The perceiving eye sees what things supposedly mean.
 Which do you think causes the most anguish?”
 The Daily Stoic, p.112